Amherst internal deadline: August 27, 2021 - noon

 Funding details: the award covers university fees, cost of living expenses, annual book grant, thesis grant, research and daily travel grants, fares to and from the United States and, where applicable, a contribution towards the support of a dependent spouse

-Eligibility: U.S. citizens only who (at the time they take up their Scholarship) hold a first degree from an accredited four-year college or university in the United States with a minimum GPA of 3.7 (no exceptions; this refers to the AC grade point average, not including grades from a previous institution).
+Eligibility: U.S. citizens only who (at the time they take up their Scholarship) hold a first degree from an accredited four-year college or university in the United States with a minimum GPA of 3.7 at the time of application (no exceptions; this refers to the AC grade point average, not including grades from a previous institution).
 Candidates may apply as seniors or within two years of graduating from their undergraduate college or university.
-Any subject of study is welcomed, except pursuit of professional degrees and some other restrictions, outlined in the Rules for ONE Year Candidates and Rules for TWO Year Candidates.
+Any subject of study is welcomed, except pursuit of professional degrees and some other important degree program restrictions, outlined in the Rules for ONE Year Candidates and Rules for TWO Year Candidates.
 (Persons already studying for or holding a British degree or degree-equivalent qualification are not eligible to apply for a Marshall Scholarship.)
 Marshall seeks candidates with outstanding academic, ambassadorial, and leadership potential.

 How to apply